czirzow/100days/day36/README.md

 - start base main.py
   - refacter the Mail() lib i created earlier
   - refacter the Cache() config.
+  - create a basic API class that  marketdata and newsdata inherits
     - Create the classes to handle marketdata and newsdata
   - include them into the project.